ufs-community/land-DA_workflow/README.md

 2. Set start and end dates in analdates.sh

-3. Make sure there is a restart in your ICSDIR, and that the start date in analdates.sh match the restart.
+3. Make sure there is a restart in your ICSDIR.

 restart filename example:ufs_land_restart.2015-09-02_18-00-00.nc
 ICSDIR points to the experiment directory with the restart.
 If creating a new dircetory, the structure is:
-$ICSDIR/output/modl/restarts/vector/ufs_land_restart.2015-09-02_18-00-00.nc
+$ICSDIR/output/mem000/restarts/vector/ufs_land_restart.2015-09-02_18-00-00.nc

 4. in submit_cycle.sh change #SBATCH --account=gsienkf to point to your own account.

 5. Submit your job

->sbatch submit_cycle.sh your-settings-filename
+>do_submit_cycle.sh your-settings-filename

 #############################